Appearance & Reality > The Lord Jesus Christ > Truly rich

 While it is important not to pressure others to conform to our convictions or expectations, we must not have the attitude that what I do with my life is my own business and others should not interfere.

-Benjamin Franklin once remarked, “Who is rich?”
+It is said that Benjamin Franklin once remarked, “Who is rich?”
 And he answered, “He that is content.”
 And then he asked again, “Who is that?”
 And he answered, “Nobody.”

 From a Christian perspective, having material wealth involves responsibility.
+To be good stewards of what we have is not easy.
 That is why we have spent some time to consider this issue of stewardship.
-To be good stewards of what we have is not easy.

 In this regard, let us reflect on these words of Matthew Henry: